 1.)
-The written diagnostic examination will be administered to all applicants to determine the depth of their musical knowledge and interests, current research skills, analysis skills, etc. (Note that this examination is not in lieu of the graduate entrance examinations.)
+The written diagnostic examination will be administered to all applicants to determine the depth of their musical knowledge and interests, analytical skills, etc. (Note that this examination is not in lieu of the graduate entrance examinations.)
 This exam will include a short dictation of a four-part Bach chorale and identification of the composer/era of a variety of choral scores.
 (NOTE: This examination is not in lieu of the graduate entrance examinations.)

 2.)
-During the private conducting session with the Choral Conducting faculty, the applicant will be expected to conduct the section "Let Nimrod, the mighty hunter" (Nimrod Chorus) from Benjamin Britten's Rejoice in the Lamb (from rehearsal 2 up to rehearsal 9, Boosey & Hawkes edition).
-The applicant will also conduct a recitative and be prepared to sing it as well.
-Applicants should prepare the following recitative according to their intended degree program:
+During the individual conducting session with the choral conducting faculty, the applicant will conduct "Let Nimrod, the mighty hunter" from Benjamin Britten's Rejoice in the Lamb (from rehearsal 2 to rehearsal 9, Boosey & Hawkes edition).
+The applicant will also conduct one of the following recitatives:

 MM applicants: Handel: Recitative: "Thus saith the Lord, the Lord of Hosts" from Messiah.

 DM applicants: Haydn: Recitative: "Gleich öffnet sich die Erde Schoss" ("Straight opening her fertile womb") from Die Schöpfung (The Creation) - in German.